 There have been some difficulties in defining what constitutes a policy in the context of section 75.
-To be on the safe side it is recommended that you consider any new initiatives, proposals, schemes or programmes as policies or changes to those already in existence.
+It is recommended that you consider any new initiatives, proposals, schemes or programmes as policies or changes to those already in existence.
 It is important to remember that even if a full EQIA has been carried out in an "overarching" policy or strategy, it will still be necessary for the policy maker to consider if further screening or an EQIA needs to be carried out in respect of those policies cascading from the overarching strategy.